 Final season: 1975

 When it comes to quarterbacks in the NFL, there’s young, there’s Peyton Manning old, there’s Brett Favre old, and then there’s George Blanda.
-He first played a professional football game in 1949 and didn’t retire until 1975 as the league’s leading scorer.
+According to the NFL, Blanda first played a professional football game in 1949 and didn’t retire until 1975 as the league’s leading scorer.
 He is also the only quarterback on this list to also kick field goals in professional NFL games, even if most of his numbers are pre-merger.